CMSgov/bluebutton-sample-client-nodejs-react/README.md

 Go to local repo base directory, from there run:

-docker-compose --profile tests up --abort-on-container-exit
+docker-compose -f docker-compose.selenium.yml up --abort-on-container-exit

 Note: --abort-on-container-exit will abort client and server containers when selenium tests ends

+## Visual trouble shoot

+Install VNC viewer and point browser to http://localhost:5900 to monitor web UI interactions

 ## Error Responses and handling: